 Dolly Parton pays homage to late husband Carl Dean with 'If You Hadn't Been There'

-Dolly Parton's husband, Carl Dean, died on Monday.
+Dolly Parton's husband, Carl Dean, died Monday.
 He was 82 years old.
-The two spent six decades together and on Friday at midnight, Parton released the song "If You Hadn't Been There" in his memory.
+The two spent six decades together and, on Friday at midnight, Parton released the song "If You Hadn't Been There" in his memory.

 In the emotional ballad, Parton thanks Dean for standing by her side.
 "You made me drеam / More than I dared," she sings over piano and strings.
 "And I wouldn't be hеre / If you hadn't been there."